- Chart

 IPO Launch date 1992-03-03 | CEO, President & Director Mr. J. Powell Brown C.P.C.U. | ||

-Brown & Brown, Inc. markets and sells insurance products and services in the United States, Canada, Ireland, the United Kingdom, and internationally.
-It operates through four segments: Retail, Programs, Wholesale Brokerage, and Services.
+Brown & Brown, Inc. markets and sells insurance products and services in the United States, the United Kingdom, and internationally.
+It operates through Retail and Specialty Distribution segments.
 The Retail segment provides property and casualty, employee benefits insurance products, personal insurance products, specialties insurance products, risk management strategies, loss control survey and analysis, consultancy, and claims processing services.
+This segment also offers non-insurance services and products through automobile and recreational vehicle dealer services businesses.
 It serves commercial, public and quasi-public entities, professional, and individual customers.
-The Programs segment offers professional liability and related package insurance products for dentistry, legal, eyecare, insurance, financial, physicians, real estate title professionals, as well as supplementary insurance products related to weddings, events, medical facilities, and cyber liabilities.
+The Specialty Distribution segment comprises wholesale brokerage and specialty businesses.
+This segment offers professional liability and related package insurance products for dentistry, legal, eyecare, insurance, insurance, financial, physicians, real estate title professionals, as well as supplementary insurance products related to weddings, events, medical facilities, and cyber liabilities.
 This segment also provides public entity-related and specialty programs through a network of independent agents; and program management services for insurance carrier partners.
-The Wholesale Brokerage segment markets and sells excess and surplus commercial and personal lines insurance through independent agents and brokers.
-The Services segment offers third-party claims administration and medical utilization management services in the workers' compensation and all-lines liability arenas, Medicare Set-aside, Social Security disability, Medicare benefits advocacy, and claims adjusting services.
+In addition, the company's wholesale brokerage businesses underwrite and place excess and surplus commercial and personal lines insurance through independent agents and brokers.
+Its programs businesses operate under the Arrowhead Programs' name.
 Brown & Brown, Inc. was founded in 1939 and is headquartered in Daytona Beach, Florida.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.